Using BIND and rsync to cache RBL zones

 8. Confirm that everything above is working correctly.

-1. Many people run the local DNS for their RBLs directly on the mail server(s), which can work well since it keeps everything on the same box.
+1. Many people run the local DNS for their lists directly on the mail server(s), which can work well since it keeps everything on the same box.
 In the default installation, BIND will do the right thing and try to resolve locally for domains it thinks it's a primary for.
 It will do this as long as 127.0.0.1 (localhost) is listed in your resolv.conf and forwarding is not set, which is typical but worth confirming.

-3. If the RBL zones are now served directly on a mail server where BIND was previously set up as forwarding, then you'll want remove the forwarding and set it up to resolve locally.
+3. If the list zones are now served directly on a mail server where BIND was previously set up as forwarding, then you'll want remove the forwarding and set it up to resolve locally.

 Notes: